Raymond, Minnesota

 Raymond High School consolidated with Clara City and Maynard High Schools in the late 1980s to create the MACCRAY (Maynard-Clara City-Raymond Independent School District).

 History

 Raymond was platted in 1887, and named for Raymond Spicer, the son of a first settler.
 A post office has been in operation at Raymond since 1889.

+On March 30, 2023, an early morning BNSF freight train carrying 40 cars including 14 cars hauling ethanol, derailed near downtown Raymond.